 For newbies, it’s easy to confuse lighter-duty moving/shipping tape with heavier-duty storage tape because the difference between them is unseen.

-Shipping tape uses what’s called a “hot-melt” adhesive, which is designed to keep packages secure through the multiple touch points and rough handling that come with shipping and moving them, while storage tape employs a heavier acrylic adhesive that’s designed to last up to 10 years in the heat, cold and humidity of storage without cracking.
+Shipping tape uses what’s called a hotmelt adhesive, which is designed to keep packages secure through the multiple touch points and rough handling that come with shipping and moving them, while storage tape employs a heavier acrylic adhesive that’s designed to withstand heat and cold for up to a decade.

 You may not see the difference but you can often hear it, as shipping tape tends to crackle loudly when dispensed, while acrylic storage tape tends toward a smooth, quiet release from the roll.